SSaquif/vention-backend-test/notes.md

 In addition I also added in a assets folder, where I have pictures of my seed/initial tables taken from `pgAdmin` so that I could have a quick refernce.
 For the purposes of this test I did not add that to my `.gitignore` file

+I also created separate branches for each Quest in addition to master and develop branches

 ## Testing

 I tested my work manually using the vscode extension `thunder-client` (a `postman`/`insomnia` alternative).
 I have packaged the endpoints used into a json file.
 Which can be imported into `thunder-client` might also work with `postman/insomnia` (but I am not sure of that)